-The castellated ACB® and Angelina™ beams, with their circular and sinusoidal web openings, elegantly combine function with flexibility.
-Alternatives to trusses and open-web joist systems, castellated beams are lightweight, long-spanning, structural elements that enable the design of vast column-free spaces.
+ACB® and Angelina® beams, with their circular and sinusoidal large web openings, elegantly combine function with flexibility.
+Alternatives to trusses and open-web joist systems, beams with large web openings are lightweight, long-spanning, structural elements that enable the design of vast column-free spaces.
 They can be used in composite or non-composite systems.

-Architecturally striking, castellated ACB® and Angelina™ beams are every year seeing increased use in the built environment.
+Architecturally striking, ACB® and Angelina® beams are every year seeing increased use in the built environment.
 Today, with improvements that have been implemented in design standards, analysis tools, and manufacturing, it is easier than ever to incorporate them into a framing system.

-The high values of moment of inertia and moment of span guarantee large span without propping.
+The high values of the moment of inertia and the bending moment guarantee large span without propping.

 Cofraplus® 220 sheets are available with thicknesses of 1.13 mm and 1.25 mm with a maximum length of 9 m.